 - What the organizational, governance, and culture change impacts are likely to be

 Discover how today’s analytics environment is very different from the past and how, by embracing the new rules of analytics, your organization can discover and take advantage of new possibilities.
-Register now for this February 3, 12 pm EST (see your local time) webinar.
+Register now and view it on demand.